benwzj/benwzj.github.io/_drafts/2024-10-31-nextjs-middleware.md

 Then:
 Route Page (rend back Response) ----> Client (get Response)

-Because it is easier for SW design.
+It is easier for SW design.

 ### What do the returned value of the middleware funciton means?